- Please try on the wool -- indoors only, please! -- as soon as you receive it, and please decide for certain whether it fits

 We have great confidence in our products.
 WeatherWool is the favored garment among some of the most hardcore outdoor people, and should be able to meet your needs.
 But if not, don't fret it ... just let us know!
 About the last thing we want is someone unhappy with WeatherWool.

 Something else ... if a company does not offer No Risk Field Testing, what are they afraid of?
 And they'll keep your money even if you don't want to keep their garment?
-We shudder at the idea anyone would feel stuck with WeatherWool.
+We are doing our best to run "a first class business in a first class way".

-Please remember, tho ... we recommend wearing wool base layers.
+Please remember, tho ... we recommend wearing wool base layers (or no base layers).
 If you are not happy with your field test, you are welcome to a refund regardless of conditions or how you tested.
 But if you don't wear wool under your WeatherWool, then you have not really seen what wool can do.
 Many people are so used to wearing base layers of synthetics or cotton they don't realize those materials can severely compromise the performance of any outerwear.
 Even large companies known for their synthetic outerwear are making and recommending merino wool base layers!
-We will eventually develop WeatherWool base layers, but until then, our sister company, Alex Outdoors, can help.
+We will eventually develop WeatherWool base layers, but until then, our sister company, Alex Outdoors, may be able to help.
+We're too busy with WeatherWool to do much of anything else, and so we are closing out all inventory on Alex Outdoors ... whatever is still available is offered at bargain prices.